-36 Chapter 4 - Analysis of No-Action Alternative: Describes the impacts of transportation in the study area as a result of the no-action alternative, representing the future condition if the proposed action is not implemented.
+39 Chapter 4 - Analysis of No-Action Alternative: Describes the impacts of transportation in the study

+40 area as a result of the no-action alternative, representing the future condition if the proposed action is not 41 implemented.

-39 Chapter 5 - Analysis of Action Alternatives: Describes the alternatives being analyzed in the EA and
+42 Chapter 5 - Analysis of Action Alternatives: Describes the alternatives being analyzed in the EA and

-40 the impacts of transportation in the study area as a result of the worst case action alternative.
+43 the impacts of transportation in the study area as a result of the worst case action alternative.

-Chapter 6 - Proposed Mitigation Measures: Provides a summary of the proposed mitigation measures, if necessary.
+44 Chapter 6 - Proposed Mitigations and Recommendations by Mode: Provides a summary of the

+45 proposed mitigation measures and recommendations.
-Chapter 7 - Conclusion: Provides a summary of the analysis impacts and main mitigation measures for the proposed action.

-45 Chapter 8 - References: Contains references cited in the TIA.
+- 1 2 Chapter 7 - Conclusion: Provides a summary of the analysis impacts and main mitigation measures and - recommendations for the proposed action. - Chapter 8 References: Contains references cited in the TIA.
+3